Eventing: International competition

 The levels of international events are identified by the number of stars next to the category; there are four levels in total.
 A CCI* is for horses that are just being introduced to international competition.
 A CCI** is geared for horses that have some experience of international competition.
 CCI*** is the advanced level of competition.

 The very highest level of competition is the CCI****, and with only seven such competitions in the world (Badminton, Burghley, Kentucky, Adelaide, Luhmuhlen Horse Trials, Maryland 5 Star at Fair Hill and the Stars of Pau).
 The World Championships are also considered CCI****.
 Rolex offers a financial prize for any rider who can win three of the biggest competitions in succession.
 These are Badminton, Burghley and Kentucky.
 So far, Pippa Funnell (Great Britain) and Michael Jung (Germany) are the only riders to do this.
-Andrew Hoy did come close, however, and in 2010 Oliver Townend was competing for this coveted "Grand Slam" at Rolex Kentucky when he suffered a fall at obstacle #20 which eliminated him from competition.

 One, two and three-star competitions are roughly comparable to the Novice, Intermediate and Advanced levels of British domestic competition, respectively, and to the Preliminary, Intermediate, and Advanced levels of American domestic competition, respectively.

 Following the 2016 Olympic Games in Rio, the IOC approached the FEI insisting on modifications to the existing format yet again for eventing to maintain its status as an Olympic discipline.
 "There was a lot of pressure from the Olympic Committee to make it more spectator friendly, to make it cheaper, and we definitely had to have more [countries represented]," said Marilyn Payne, a member of the FEI Eventing Committee.